3t13nn3/2D-Fractal/README.md

 ### Mandelbrot

-You could use the program with the ```Shaders/mandel.fs``` to play with the Mandelbrot fractal.
+You could use the program with the ```Shaders/mandel.fs``` fragment shader to play with the Mandelbrot fractal.

 ### Julia

-As the Mandelbrot fractal, you must use the ```Shaders/mandel.fs``` because the Julia one is a derivative of the Mandelbrot fractal.
+As the Mandelbrot fractal, you must use the ```Shaders/mandel.fs``` fragment shader because the Julia one is a derivative of the Mandelbrot fractal.
 To move the Mandelbrot fractal into Julia, you have to use the conditional inclusion set as ```Julia``` by uncommenting the ```#define Julia``` line.

 Furthermore, you could change Julia's component (```realJulia``` and ```imaginaryJulia``` variables) value to get an other result (I advice you the [Julia Set Wikipedia page at the "Quadratic polynomials"](https://en.wikipedia.org/wiki/Julia_set) to got some reactives values).